mannynotfound/twitter-classic/README.md

 # Twitter Classic

-Chrome extension that forces twitter.com into "classic mode", which removes Promoted Tweets, the Moments tab, and ensures your timeline is ordered from newest to oldest, no algorithms!
+Chrome extension that forces twitter.com into "classic mode", which removes Promoted Tweets & the Moments tab while ensuring your timeline is ordered from newest to oldest, no algorithms!

 <p align="center" style="margin-bottom: -20px;">
   <br />